 Is there a workaround that allows Transana to work with unsupported video?

 I hear that QuickTime Player on Windows is a security risk and is being discontinued.
 What should I do?

 Upgrade to Transana 4.00 or later.

 Where does Transana store my data? or I've been looking for my transcript file and I can't find it

 There are two kinds of data to consider when thinking about these questions.

 First, there are your raw data files, the image and media files you are analyzing.
-Transana doesn’t store these files in the database; it just remembers where they are on your system.
+Transana doesn’t store these files in the database; it just remembers where the the files are stored on your computer system.
 You will find those files in the location where you saved them.

 Second, there is all your analytic data, including your documents, transcripts, keywords, quote and clip records, etc. Transana stores all of this analytic data in a database.
 Documents are imported into the database because editing these documents has major implications for Quotes so Transana cannot allow the data to be edited outside of Transana.
 Transcripts are also stored in the database and are not automatically saved as separate files.

 Where that database is located by default depends on which version of Transana you use and what operating system you use.
 Of course, you have the option of moving the data location if you choose.